Kalyan: Transport

 Kalyan Junction railway station is on the railway line between Mumbai and Karjat/Kasara.
 Kalyan has access to four railway stations on the Central line - Thakurli Station, Vitthalwadi, Shahad Station and Kalyan Junction.
 Kalyan Junction serves as an important railway station for the people in and around Mumbai.
+Apart from the railway network, Kalyan-Dombivali Municipal Transport(KDMT) operates an extensive bus network connecting different parts of the city and other neighboring regions.
+Additionally, auto-rickshaws and share-taxis are widely available outside the railway station and across the city for last-mile connectivity.

 Civic amenities

 With a population of more than 700,000, Kalyan is a part of the Kalyan-Dombivli Municipal Corporation established in 1983, with municipalities of Kalyan, Dombivli, Ambernath and 81 other villages.

 Government

 KDMC is a municipal corporation in Thane district of Maharashtra State, India.
 The municipal corporation was formed in 1983 to administer the twin townships of Kalyan and Dombivli.
 The municipal corporation has a population 15,18,762 citizens as per the 2011 census.
 Due to its highly educated population, it is often called the second cultural capital of Maharashtra after Pune.

 The corporation is governed by Bombay Provincial Municipal Corporation Act 1949.
 The following authorities are given charge to implement the provisions of the act: